jbacus/deepdesign/Deep Design.md

 New ways of thinking, or newly considered old ways of thinking, are required.

-- [[Deep Design, Defined]] Start here for the basic tenents.
+- [[Deep Design, Defined]] Start here for the basic tenets.
 This isn't a manifesto.
-- [[Discussions]]: Semi-regularly, we have meetings where we discuss topics in Deep Design.
+- [[Discussions]]: Semi-regularly, we have meetings to discuss Deep Design topics.
 - [[Documents]]: Practical documentation of the principles and practices of Deep Design
 - [[Readings]]: relevant sources and historical precedent supporting Deep Design
 - [[Experiments]]: a sandbox for projects exploring Deep Design